SNPGuard/snp-guard/README.md

 We need to build a customized initramfs (i.e., initial RAM disk) to configure boot options at early userspace and enable our workflows.

 We do this by leveraging Docker.
-In short, we run a `ubuntu` container and then we export its filesystem on `build/initramfs/`.
+In short, we run a `ubuntu` container, and then we export its filesystem on `build/initramfs/`.
 Afterwards, we make the necessary adjustments to the filesystem, such as adding a `init` script, removing unnecessary folders, and changing file permissions.
 Finally, we build